 There is no consensus among economists regarding the importance of pull versus push factors for capital reversals.
-Though many have emphasized the importance of push factors [(Broto et al. (2011), Fratzcher (2012), Ghosh et al. (2014b), and Pagliari & Hannan (2017)], others have highlighted the crucial role of pull factors for capital flows [Alfaro et al. (2007), Chen, Griffoli, & Sahay (2014), Broner and Ventura (2016), and Alberola et al. (2016)].
+Though many have emphasized the importance of push factors [(Broto et al. (2008), Fratzscher (2011), Ghosh et al. (2017), and Pagliari & Hannan (2017)], others have highlighted the crucial role of pull factors for capital flows [Alfaro et al. (2014), Chen, Griffoli, & Sahay (2014), Broner and Ventura (2016), and Alberola et al. (2016)].
 This section briefly reviews the empirical studies that have investigated the determinants of capital inflows and outflows to different group of countries.

 Reinhart et al. (1993) and Reinhart et al. (1996) indicate that capital inflow to Latin America in the 1990s was influenced by conditions generated outside the region, mainly by push factors.
-Prasad and Wei (2005) investigate the level of capital flows and concludes that one of the most important variables that have affected the level of capital flow is devaluation of RMB.
-Alfaro et al. (2007) emphasize the importance of domestic factors such as institutional quality and the soundness of macroeconomic policies in explaining capital flow volatility.
+Prasad and Rajan (2008)argue that benefits of capital account liberalization for countries is indirect.
+However, they believe capital account liberalization is not an appropriate policy for all countries in all circumstances.
+Indeed, they believe capital account liberalization works best if other policies are disciplined.
+Alfaro et al. (2014) emphasize the importance of domestic factors such as institutional quality and the soundness of macroeconomic policies in explaining capital flow volatility.

-Broto, Díaz-Cassou, & Erce-Dominguez (2008) investigate the determinants of volatility of different types of capital flows towards emerging economies using panel data for a sample of 48 emerging and developing countries for the period of 1980 to 2006.
+Broto, Díaz-Cassou, & Erce-Dominguez (2008) investigate the determinants of volatility of different types of capital flows towards emerging economies using panel data for a sample of

+48 emerging and developing countries for the period of 1980 to 2006.
 Their result indicate that global factors have gained weight for three types of flows.

 Broto et al. (2011) analyze the determinants of the volatility of various types of net capital inflows to emerging markets for the period of 1980-2006.
 They find that global factors have become increasingly dominants relative to country-specific drivers in shaping capital flows.

 Ahmed & Zlate (2014) examine determinants of net capital flow to emerging markets with quarterly data for the period of 2002:Q1 to 2012:Q2.
 They conclude that interest rate differentials are the most important factor for shaping capital flows.
 They also find there has been a change in post-financial crisis behavior, particularly for net portfolio inflows because it shows greater sensitivity to interest rate differentials.
-Unexpectedly, they do not find a statistically positive significant effect of the U.S. unconventional monetary policy on the capital flows to emerging markets.
+However, they do not find a statistically positive significant effect of the U.S. unconventional monetary policy on the capital flows to emerging markets.